How to Create a Live Scoreboard Overlay When Streaming Sports Online

 The Growth of Online Sports Streaming

 Did you know that 80% of sports fans today use a “multi-screen” approach while watching sports?
-This allows viewers to look up stats or chat with friends while watching the game live.
+That lets viewers look up stats or chat with friends while watching the game live.

 Since this is so popular, offering online coverage of sports events makes good fiscal sense.
 In particular, one-time events like sports are perfect for pay-per-view monetization.
 In 2017, for example, 81% of sports fans subscribed to pay-TV services.

-However, the vast majority reported that they’d cut the cord on cable if they could access their favorite games and events over the internet from an OTT streaming provider.
+However, most reported that they’d cut the cord on cable if they could access their favorite games and events in real time over the internet from an OTT streaming provider.

 What is a Scoreboard Overlay?

-A scoreboard overlay is a graphic that goes on top of your video content to provide the score and time for a game or match.
-Typically, a scoreboard overlay takes up just a small corner of the screen.
+A live stream scoreboard overlay is a graphic that goes on top of your video content to provide the score and time for a game or match.
+Typically, the overlay takes up just a tiny corner of the screen.
 Sometimes, this can be part of the ribbon at the bottom of the screen.

 How to Set Up Scoreboard Overlays with Wirecast

-Wirecast is one tool that sports broadcasters can use to add a scoreboard overlay to their streams.
+Wirecast is one tool that sports broadcasters can use to add a scoreboard to their live streams.
 Wirecast is a live stream software encoder and production mixer for video.

-Available for both Mac and Windows, Wirecast offers a broad range of features for streaming sports online, as well as other types of broadcasts.
+Available for both Mac and Windows, Wirecast offers complete control via a broad range of features for streaming sports online, as well as other types of broadcasts.

 Wirecast is an RTMP stream ingest software encoder that integrates directly with Dacast and other video hosting platforms.
-As a result, it is quite fast and easy to set up your live channel and start streaming over the Dacast OVP.
+As a result, it is fast and easy to set up your live channel and live streams.
+It’s equally straightforward to start a live stream over the Dacast OVP.

-When streaming sports online, some of the applications of the Wirecast software include:
+When streaming any game or sports online, some of the applications of the Wirecast software include:

-There are three main ways to add scoreboards to a stream with Wirecast.
-These include using lower thirds, the built-in live scoreboard title and the extension NewBlueFX Titler Live.
+There are three main ways to add scoreboards to a live stream with Wirecast.
+These include using lower thirds, the built-in live scoreboard title, and the extension NewBlueFX Titler Live.

 1. Lower Thirds

-Wirecast makes it easy to add “lower thirds” to your live stream sports event.
-With a built-in clock tool and simple text manipulation, you can convey basic information like score, time remaining, timeouts, and so on.
+Wirecast makes adding “lower thirds” to your live stream sports event easy.
+With a built-in clock tool and simple text manipulation, you can convey essential information like score, time remaining, team names, timeouts, etc.

-If you’re willing to use an editor like Photoshop to create a scoreboard template, you can overlay this template with other add-ons.
-For example, you can float the actual score and time numbers on top.
+If you want an editor like Photoshop to create a scoreboard template, you can overlay this template with other add-ons.
+For example, you can float the score and time numbers on top.

-According to Telestream, “If you have a second Wirecast Pro system you can have a “scoreboard and graphics station.
+According to Telestream, “If you have a second Wirecast Pro system, you can have a “scoreboard and graphics station.
 A second Wirecast user could more easily manage all the scores, text, and clocks and then output it to your main Wirecast system via NDI.
-Just make sure they overlay it on top of a green background so you can chroma-key out the background – Wirecast Pro does not yet support alpha channel output over NDI.”
+Just ensure they overlay it on top of a green background so you can chroma-key out the background – Wirecast Pro does not yet support alpha channel output over NDI.”

 2. Built-In Live Scoreboard Tool

 The second Wirecast scoreboard overlay method uses the software’s built-in Live Scoreboard tool.
-This feature comes with the Pro version and is not available in Wirecast Studio.
+This feature comes with the Pro version and is unavailable in Wirecast Studio.

-Using this built-in Live Scoreboard tool makes it easier and faster to update the score.
-However, users still need to manually add a clock using Wirecast’s clock tool.
-This method also provides a professional appearance and it allows you to add a custom background image.
+This built-in Live Scoreboard tool makes it easier and faster to update the score.
+However, users still need to select “manual” and add a clock using Wirecast’s clock tool.
+This method also provides a professional appearance and allows you to add a custom background image.

 3. NewBlueFX Titler Live Sport

-Last but not least, NewBlueFX Titler Live Sport is a professional-grade title tool that integrates with Wirecast and a variety of other broadcasting tools.
-In fact, it’s a true professional-grade solution that allows for automatic updating scores when streaming sports online.
+Lastly, NewBlueFX Titler Live Sport is a professional-grade title tool that integrates with Wirecast and other broadcasting tools.
+It’s a true professional-grade solution that automatically updates scores when streaming sports online.

 Additionally, it plugs directly into in-stadium scoreboards for data syncing, which provides automatic updating.
 It provides a highly professional appearance and includes 3D animated graphics.
 NewBlueFX Titler Live Sport also supports NDI or SDI and custom colors.

-This tool costs $449, which is absolutely worth it for sports broadcasters who want to use its advanced tools.
+This tool costs $449, worth it for sports broadcasters who want to use its advanced tools.

 How to Set Up Scoreboard Overlays with vMix

-Like Wirecast, vMix is a powerful live-streaming encoder, production switcher, and mixing tool.
-This software merges support for a huge range of audio and video sources.
+Like Wirecast, vMix is a powerful live stream encoder, production switcher, and mixing tool.
+This software merges support for a massive range of audio and video sources.
 Plus, vMix will run on any Windows PC.

-Like Wirecast, vMix is a video encoder that is natively compatible with Dacast.
-As a result, integrating vMix with your Dacast account requires just a few clicks and your account credentials.
-Since it supports graphics acceleration, a mid-level computer running vMix is more than capable of mixing multi-camera HD productions.
+Like Wirecast, vMix is a video encoder natively compatible with Dacast.
+As a result, integrating vMix with your Dacast account is straightforward.
+Since it supports graphics acceleration, a mid-level computer running vMix can more than mix multi-camera HD productions.

 As with Wirecast, there are three main ways to use vMix for streaming sports online with live scoreboards.